Chalk'Dart

 'Terminal string styling done right'

-I created this for my Dart/Flutter development logging almost 2 years ago now, and I have finally taken the time to clean it up and get it released as a package.
-In the mean time I added full ANSI support to the Visual Studio Code debugging console as well as just finishing full ANSI support for the Dart-Pad console as well.
-You can use this within your VSCode debugger to enable colorful, styled logging today. 😊
+I created this for my Dart/Flutter development logging back in 2020, and in 2022 I finally took the time to clean it up and get it released as a package.
+In the mean time I added full ANSI support to the Visual Studio Code debugging console and the Dart-Pad console as well.
+You can use any of the ANSI capabilities of this package within your VSCode debugger to enable colorful, styled logging today. 😊

 If you have used the Chalk.js package within the npm/node.js environment you know how nice and easy it makes text coloring and styling!
 This ChalkDart version can be used essentially exactly as the js version.